March 2008 IRS Rule on Commercial Building Deduction

 - Notice 2006-28, Energy Efficient Home Credit, Manufactured Homes

 On January 13, 2006, the IRS released a "Guidance Notice" on tax credits for light-duty hybrid and diesel vehicles.
-To date, the IRS has released notices acknowledging that some Honda, Toyota, Lexus, Ford, Mercury, General Motors, Mazda, Chrysler, Dodge, and Nissan hybrid vehicles have been certified for tax credits (although the Toyota and Honda credits have been phased-out), as have Audi, Mercedes, BMW, and Volkswagen 'lean-burn' diesels.
-For information on which models are eligible and the amount of credit available, see ACEEE's "Light-Duty Hybrid and Diesel Vehicle Tax Credits in the Energy Bill."
+To date, the IRS has released notices acknowledging that some Honda, Toyota, Lexus, Ford and Mercury vehicles have been certified for tax credits.
+For information on which models are eligible and the amount of credit available, see ACEEE's "Light-Duty Hybrid and Diesel Vehicle Tax Credits in the Energy Bill".

 TIAP is also making available the full text of the IRS Guidance Notices.
-These are available for download (PDF format):
+These are available for downloading (PDF format):

 - Notice 2006-9, Credit for New Qualified Alternative Motor Vehicles (Advanced Lean Burn Technology Motor Vehicles and Qualified Hybrid Motor Vehicles)